zcxy-opt/Anonymous_ICLR2026/README.md

-This repository is the official implementation of [An Approximate Bilevel Branch-and-Reduce Method for Training Deep Decision Trees]
+This repository is the official implementation of [A Moving-Horizon Approximate Branch-and-Reduce Method for Training Deep Classification Trees]

 ## Requirements
 * Julia v1.11.2